yrdsb-peths/first-github-assignment-velvetflwr/README.md

 3. Enter your favourite animal: Dolphin

+4. Enter your favorite hobby: Singing

-4. Now click the green 'commit changes' button at the bottom.
+5. Now click the green 'commit changes' button at the bottom.

-5. Done!
+6. Done!